-You drive reasonably: You come to a full stop at intersections, always use your blinker, and obey speed limits scrupulously.
-Despite your caution, you may still find yourself in an accident on account of another driver's actions.
+You drive reasonably.
+You come to a full stop at intersections, always use your turn signals, and obey speed limits scrupulously.
+Despite your caution, you may still be in an accident because of another motorist's actions.
 What happens if someone else's negligence results in a car accident that totals your motor vehicle?
-The following article provides an overview of the process and potential issues following just such an auto accident.
+The following article provides an overview of the process and potential issues following such an auto accident.

 Determining a Total Loss

 After exchanging phone numbers and other contact information, the first step following an accident is to file an auto insurance claim with the at-fault driver's insurance company.
 You should also file a claim under your own insurance policy and ascertain whether you have collision coverage subject to any deductible.
 The documentation included in your insurance claim — which should ideally include your out-of-pocket expenses, an appraiser's report, and any medical bills — should be carefully assembled to ensure that you are fully compensated.